lildude/HB-Cumulus/README.txt

 REVISION HISTORY
 ----------------

+1.3		- Updated tagcloud.swf to that provided with WP-Cumulus 1.20, which includes the following relevant fixes:
+			"Fixed the mouse pointer not changing to a hand when hovering tags."
+			"Adds Turkish language support to the Flash movie."
+	    - Like the WP-Cumulus plugin, I've also added a "Compatibility" option.
+When this is enabled, the plugin will not use the SWFObject Javascript to embed the Flash.
-1.2     - Updated tagcloud.swf to that provided with WP-Cumulus 1.1.8, which includes the following fix:
+1.2     - Updated tagcloud.swf to that provided with WP-Cumulus 1.18, which includes the following fix:
             "Improves mouse detection in transparent mode"
         - Also sorted out the documenting of the licensing of the various components
         - Updated directory structure to better separate the 3rd party components and the HB-Cumulus code